Last update: 2 months ago

 - Once you have removed the stain, lightly clean the leather with a damp cloth.

-Mould and mildew are not only unpleasant to look at, but also smell bad and can cause respiratory issues.
-The method for removing mould and mildew is, thankfully, quite simple.
+Mould and mildew are not only unpleasant to look at but also smell bad and can cause respiratory issues.
+The method of removing mould and mildew is, thankfully, quite simple.

 - Mix equal parts of distilled water and rubbing alcohol.